Shumway Bar Running N Ranch

 country, with an average annual snowfall of 300 inches.

-The ranch provides housing for three families.
+The ranch provides housing for multiple families.
 All the

 housing is updated to modern standards and adequate for the area's